Brent rises above $75 a barrel on strong demand outlook

-LONDON (Reuters) - Crude oil prices retreated on Tuesday, after Brent rose above $75 a barrel for the first time since April 2019 and as OPEC+ begins discussions on raising oil production, but a strong demand outlook underpinned prices.
+LONDON (Reuters) - Crude oil prices steadied on Tuesday after Brent rose above $75 a barrel for the first time since April 2019, with prices underpinned by a strong demand outlook and as OPEC+ begins discussions on raising oil production.

-OPEC+ is discussing a gradual increase of oil output from August, but no decision has been taken on the exact volume yet, an OPEC+ source said on Tuesday.
+OPEC+ is discussing a gradual increase to oil output from August, but no decision has been taken on the exact volumes, an OPEC+ source said on Tuesday.

-The Organization of the Petroleum Exporting Countries and allies, known as OPEC+, is already returning 2.1 million barrels per day (bpd) to the market from May through July as part of a plan to gradually unwind last year’s record output curbs, as demand recovers from the pandemic.
+The Organization of the Petroleum Exporting Countries (OPEC) and allies, collectively known as OPEC+, is already returning 2.1 million barrels per day (bpd) to the market from May through July as part of a plan to unwind last year’s record output curbs gradually as pandemic-hit demand recovers.

 The group meets next on July 1.

-Both benchmarks have risen for the last four weeks in response to the rollout of global COVID-19 vaccinations and an expected pick-up in summer travel.
+Both benchmarks have risen for the past four weeks in response to the global rollout of COVID-19 vaccinations and an expected pick-up in summer travel.

 “[Because] of tight physical markets and healthy demand perceptions, the risk remains skewed to the upside,” oil brokerage PVM said.

-BofA Global Research raised its Brent crude price forecasts for this year and next, saying that tighter oil supply and recovering demand could push oil briefly to $100 per barrel in 2022.
+BofA Global Research raised its Brent crude price forecasts for this year and next, saying that tighter oil supply and recovering demand could push oil briefly to $100 a barrel in 2022.

-BP CEO Bernard Looney told Reuters on Tuesday there was “a very strong possibility” that these price levels would be sustained over the coming years, adding “and if they do, it’s very good for our strategy.”
+BP Chief Executive Bernard Looney on Tuesday told Reuters that there was “a very strong possibility” high price levels would be sustained over the coming years, “and if they do, it’s very good for our strategy”.

 Negotiations to revive the Iran nuclear deal took a pause on Sunday after hardline judge Ebrahim Raisi won the country’s presidential election.